hackerb9/ugrep/README.md

 You can also use it for the reverse operation to lookup a single character (or a string of them) you've pasted into the terminal.

+As a bonus, it can also show what fonts are installed that can render a particular unicode character.

 ## Installation

 It's just a Python 3 shell script.
 Download it to `/usr/local/bin` or `~/bin`